 Submitted by Candice Piraino

-From additional support for a lengthy haul or injury-required stall rest therapy to increased comfort during a laminitis episode or comfort-ladened help transitioning from shoes to barefoot, the Easyboot Cloud is without a doubt the boot that will end your search.
+Anywhere from additional support on a lengthy haul, to increased comfort during a laminitic episode, the Easyboot Cloud is without a doubt the boot that will end your search.

-And while its primary role is to function as a therapy boot (not riding), it is commonly used for light turnout sessions in small areas less than one acre.
+And while its primary role is to function as a therapy boot (not meant for riding), it is commonly used for light turnout sessions in areas less than one acre in size.
 I’ve found that people absolutely love their Easyboot Clouds for two primary reasons:

 - They are extraordinarily easy to put on the hoof.